ai vs real photo

 1. Predict What Your Customers Want (Before They Do)

-Forget surveys—AI can tell you what your customers will buy next before they even know they need it.
+Surveys are great and all but… AI can tell you what your customers will buy next before they even know they need it.

-How?
+How You Say?
 AI-powered predictive analytics can analyze search trends, purchase history, and even social media chatter to anticipate demand.

 Why it’s genius: You can launch campaigns right before your audience starts looking for a product, making you the first option they see.

-Example: A sneaker brand could use AI to predict which colorway is about to trend based on Instagram fashion posts—then release a limited edition in that exact shade.
+Example: A sneaker brand could use AI to predict which color-way is about to trend based on Instagram fashion posts—then release a limited edition in that exact shade.

 Let’s talk about AI in marketing.
 Or not.
 I’m not the boss of you.